Businessperson: Salary

 Salaries for businesspeople vary.
 The salaries of businesspeople can be as high as billions of dollars per year.
 For example, the owner of Microsoft, Bill Gates makes $4 billion per year.
 The high salaries which businesspeople earn have often been a source of criticism from many who believe they are paid excessively.

 Entrepreneurship

-Entrepreneurship is the creation or extraction of value.
-With this definition, entrepreneurship is viewed as change, generally entailing risk beyond what is normally encountered in starting a business, which may include other values than simply economic ones.
-An entrepreneur is a person who sets up a business or businesses.
+An entrepreneur is a person who sets up a business or multiple businesses (serial entrepreneur).
+Entrepreneurship may be defined as the creation or extraction of economic value.
+It is generally thought to embrace risks beyond what is normally encountered in starting a business.
+Its motivation can include other values than simply economic ones.

+In general usage, because the distinction is not clear-cut, the term 'entrepreneur' may be used as a (self-)promoting euphemism for 'businessperson', or it may serve to objectively indicate particular passion and risk-taking in a business field.
+Still, the distinction is only one by degrees.